-HOMANS: Former President Petro Poroshenko in the Dock (Sort of)
+HOMANS: Former President Petro Poroshenko in the dock (sort of)

 - President Zelenskiy appears to be using the same tactic as his predecessor, Viktor Yanukovych, namely instituting a criminal prosecution against his major political rival.
 In the case of Yanukovych, his rival was former Prime Minister Yulia Tymoshenko.

-- Today, a delegation of 7 US Senators arrived in Kyiv and met with President Zelenskiy, including Democratic Sens.
-Jeanne Shaheen of New Hampshire, Chris Murphy and Richard Blumenthal of Connecticut and Amy Klobuchar of Minnesota, along with Republican Sens.
-Rob Portman of Ohio, Kevin Cramer of North Dakota, and Roger Wicker of Mississippi.
-Portman, Murphy, and Klobuchar have been to Ukraine before, as part of delegations that were led by the late John McCain, a committed supporter of Ukraine.
+- Today, a delegation of seven US Senators arrived in Kyiv and met with President Zelenskiy, including Democrat Senators Jeanne Shaheen of New Hampshire, Chris Murphy and Richard Blumenthal of Connecticut and Amy Klobuchar of Minnesota, along with Republican Senators Rob Portman of Ohio, Kevin Cramer of North Dakota and Roger Wicker of Mississippi.
+Portman, Murphy and Klobuchar have been to Ukraine before, as part of delegations that were led by the late John McCain, a committed supporter of the country.
 Roger Wicker is the Ranking Member of the Senate Delegation to the Helsinki Commission, and Blumenthal Murphy are both Commissioners.
 It would not be surprising if the judge’s delay in today’s proceedings against Poroshenko was due to the presence in Kyiv of this Delegation.

 In the meantime, there are 100,000 soldiers stationed near Russia’s border with Ukraine.